nicleong27/Beauty_Reviews/README.md

 ![Skin Types Imgs](./imgs/four_skin_types.jpg)

-After reading so many reviews, I wondered if there is a way to predict skin types of reviewers based on their reviews?
+After reading so many reviews, I wondered if there is a way to predict skin types of reviewers based on their reviews.
 The purpose for this analysis was to see if skin types can be predicted based on foundation reviews using Long Short-Term Memory (LSTM).

 ## Data:
 Foundation reviews were taken from a Sephora foundation dataset found on Github (https://github.com/san2797/SephoraFoundationReviewsAnalysis/tree/master/Datasets).
 This dataset contains around 276,000 rows and 22 columns: 'brand', 'name', 'brand_id', 'brand_image_url', 'product_id','product_image_url', 'rating', 'skin_type', 'eye_color', 'skin_concerns', 'incentivized_review', 'skin_tone', 'age', 'beauty_insider', 'user_name', 'review_text', 'price', 'recommended', 'first_submission_date', 'last_submission_date', 'location', and 'description'.

-The columns I was interested in were 'brand', 'name', 'brand_id', 'brand_image_url', 'product_id', 'rating', 'skin_type', 'eye_color', 'skin_concerns', 'skin_tone', 'age', 'review_text', 'price', 'recommended', and 'description'.
+The columns I was interested in exploring were 'brand', 'name', 'brand_id', 'brand_image_url', 'product_id', 'rating', 'skin_type', 'eye_color', 'skin_concerns', 'skin_tone', 'age', 'review_text', 'recommended', and 'description'.

 ## Data Exploration:
 There was disproportionally high number of reviewers who had combination skin than in any other category.
 Because my model's goal is to predict user skin types, this class imbalance is an issue.